netgloo/benjamin/readme.md

 The value `some-class` will be placed inside the `class` attribute in the `<body>` tag.

 ### Page's Head

 The content of the `<head>` tag will be shared between all the pages.
 Only the `<title>` will change when a page is changed.

 You can find the head's content inside the view `layouts/head.blade.php`.

-You can modify the head's content as you want, but you should leave here JQuery and Benjamin.js for the proper functioning of Benjamin platform.
+You can modify the head's content as you want, but you should leave inside it JQuery and Benjamin.js for the proper functioning of the Benjamin platform.

 ### Add New Pages

-Each view you will add inside `/resources/views` will be available as a website page at the URL composed by the view's path without the `.blade.php` extension.
+Each view you will add inside `/resources/views` will be available as a page for your website, at the URL path composed by the view's path without the `.blade.php` extension.

 For example:

-- The view `page1.blade.php` will be showed at the URL `http://<your-website.com>/page1`.
+- `page.blade.php` will be showed at `http://example.com/page`.
-- The view `page/inside/a-folder.blade.php` will be showed at the URL `http://<your-website.com>/page/inside/a-folder`.
+- `page/inside/folder.blade.php` will be showed at `http://example.com/page/inside/folder`.

-Note: Do not use file names used inside the public folder.
-Examples if you have /public/images do NOT create a view images.blade.php since it will respond for the user /images that is already covered by the public folder!

-Reserved names:
-- /index is a reserved name (but not /folder/index is not)
-- Variable $app inside views
+There are some exceptions to these rules, like the [index page](index-page) or some special filenames and folder names that [will be ignored](ignored-pages-and-folders) by Benjamin.

+Also, you should avoid to use names already used inside the `public` folder.
+For example, if you have the folder `public/images` you can't create a view `images.blade.php` since for the url `http://example.com/images` will be served first the public resource and the view will be shadowed and never available.

 ### Index Page